Causes of Syncope

 Standing for too long.
 Standing may cause blood to pool in your legs.
 When this happens, your brain may not get all the blood it needs.

 Standing up too fast.
 Your blood pressure may not adjust fast enough to changes in posture and may drop too low.
 Certain medicines can also cause this problem.
-Examples of medicines that can cause a drop in blood pressure include diuretics, blood pressure medicines, and medicines for chest pain.
+Some medicines that can cause a drop in blood pressure include diuretics, blood pressure medicines, and medicines for chest pain.

 Reaction to normal body functions.
-When you go to the bathroom, have gastrointestinal discomfort, nausea, or pain, your heart may have a natural reflex to slow down and lower blood pressure.
+When you go to the bathroom, have gastrointestinal discomfort, upset stomach (nausea), or pain, your heart may have a natural reflex to slow down and lower blood pressure.
 This can result in syncope.
 This may also follow exercise, eating, laughter, weight lifting, or playing musical instruments like the trumpet or trombone.

 When heart trouble causes syncope

 A heart problem can lower the amount of oxygen-rich blood that gets to the brain.
-Heart trouble can be serious and even life threatening if not treated.
+Heart trouble can be serious and even life-threatening if not treated.
 Some of these conditions include:

 A slow heart rate.
 Electrical signals tell the chambers of the heart when to pump.
 But the signals may be slowed or blocked (heart block) as they travel on the heart’s electrical pathways.
 This can be caused by aging, scarred heart tissue, or damage from heart disease.
 When the heart rate slows, not enough blood is pumped.

 A heart valve problem.
 Blood travels through the chambers of the heart as it pumps.
 Heart valves open and close to help move blood in the right direction.
 But a hardened or scarred valve may not open or close fully.
 As a result, less blood is pumped through the heart to the brain and body.
-Most often, syncope occurs when a person's aortic valve is narrowed and he or she does strenuous activity.
+Most often, syncope occurs when a person's aortic valve is narrowed and they do strenuous activity.

 A heart muscle problem.
-Some people develop a thickened heart muscle that blocks blood flow out of the heart to the body.
-This is called hypertrophic cardiomyopathy.
+Some people develop a thickened heart muscle that blocks blood flow out of the heart to the body (called hypertrophic cardiomyopathy).
 Being dehydrated and having this condition can raise the risk for syncope.

 Whatever the cause of syncope, it's important to see your healthcare provider.
-You may need to be seen by a cardiologist, neurologist, or an ear, nose, and throat specialist.
-Don't drive, operate heavy machinery, or do activities in which you could fall and injure yourself if you have syncope and haven't been seen by a provider yet, it's important to:
+You may need to be seen by a cardiologist or neurologist.
+If you have syncope and haven't been seen by a provider yet, it's important to: